Normal processing time

 or

-The return to Denmark implies in this connection that it has been undertaken for the purpose of establishing actual and real residence and the exercise of the right to family life.
-A brief visit here in the country does not, in and of itself, imply that you and your Danish family member are considered to have returned to Denmark.
+You and your Danish family member’s return to Denmark must have been done with the purpose of establishing a genuine and effective residence, and living together as a family.
+A brief visit to Denmark does not, in and of itself, imply that you and your Danish family member are considered to have returned to Denmark.

-Read more about family reunification under the Aliens Act here.
+Read more about family reunification under the Aliens Act

 What rights do an EU residence document give me?

-In Denmark, you will, however, in many situations need a Civil Registration System (CPR) number.
+In Denmark, you will, however, in many situations need a Civil Registration (CPR) number.
 You must present your EU residence document to your municipality of residence to be given a CPR number (and health insurance card and the like).
 The information below explains the rights an EU residence document (and CPR number) conveys to you, as well as the limitations that are placed on your residence.

 As an EU citizen, you may freely enter Denmark and you may begin to work upon arrival.
 You do not need a permit to work in Denmark.